 Currently these are some of the range of needs we are providing for:

-2. Cognition and Learning – Dyslexia, mild learning disabilities
+2. Cognition and Learning – General Learning Difficulties, Specific Learning Difficulties

 How do we know if your child is making progress towards their targets?
 How do we ensure that you and your child are involved in this?

-We access and work alongside external services including MAST, Autism team, Early Years, Vision Impaired, Hearing Impaired.
+We access and work alongside outside agencies including MAST, Educational Psychology, Autism Team, Early Years Service, Vision impaired, Hearing impaired.